DylanMeeus/springboot_jwt_blog/_posts/2016-05-19-visualize-your-auth0-logs-using-sumo-logic.markdown

 - logs
 ---

 If you're a user of both Auth0 and Sumo Logic, you can use this awesome [Auth0 extension](https://github.com/auth0/auth0-logs-to-sumologic) to send your tenant logs to Sumo Logic.
 Having all your logs centrally located makes them more valuable and easier to correlate when dealing with something like a security incident or a performance issue.
+Amazingly, you can sign up for a free [Sumo Logic](https://www.sumologic.com/pricing/) account and collect up to 500MB of data per day!
+That is more than enough to get started.

-It's super easy to install the "Auth0 Logs to Sumo Logic" extension right from your account [Dashboard](https://manage.auth0.com/#/extensions).
+It's super easy to install the "Auth0 Logs to Sumo Logic" extension right from your Auth0 account [Dashboard](https://manage.auth0.com/#/extensions).
 Simply login, click on Extensions, then find and click on the Sumo Logic icon to configure and enable the extension.

 ![Sumo Logic extension icon](https://cdn.auth0.com/blog/sumo-logic/sl-ext-icon.png)